Gelbpunkt/aiowiki/README.md

 await w.close() #close the session

-#login to the wiki to make changed under a specific user
+#login to the wiki to make changes under a specific user
 await w.login("username", "password")

 #create an account